Frequently Asked Questions

 • Minnesota ACE Camp does not provide transportation to/from the airport.

-An adult must be present during the initial check-in if your son/daughter is under 18 years old.
+An adult must be present during the initial check-in if the student is under 18 years old.

 We recommend coordinating with your Camp Director prior to Camp Check-In with your arrival and departure time.

 • Check-in time is extremely busy and very important.
 Every effort should be made to make it to the scheduled check-in time.
-It is here that photo identification badges for the week are made, forms are processed, and any medical and health concerns regarding your son or daughter's stay with us are recorded.
 We do understand that sometimes there are extenuating circumstances.

 • Please note any and all concerns on your application.